HomeMy WebLinkAbout06/12/84 MINUTESw �

 7. PETITION AND PROPOSED EMERGENCY ORDINANCE DECLARING A

-MORATORIUM ON SEPARATION OF COMBINED LOTS.
+MORATORIUM ON SEPARATION OF OOMBINED LOTS.
 Memorandum from

 Building and Safety Director William Grove dated June 6,